csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Suppose that we have throughput numbers for the two classes of applications separately, and the application at hand has a mix of transactions in the two classes.
 We must be careful even about taking the harmonic mean of the throughput numbers, because of **interference** between the transactions.
 For example, a long- running decision-support transaction may acquire a number of locks, which may prevent all progress of update transactions.
 The harmonic mean of throughputs should be used only if the transactions do not interfere with one another.

-**24.2.3 The TPC Benchmarks**
+### 24.2.3 The TPC Benchmarks-

 The **Transaction Processing Performance Council** (**TPC**) has defined a series of benchmark standards for database systems.

 The TPC benchmarks are defined in great detail.
 They define the set of rela- tions and the sizes of the tuples.
 They define the number of tuples in the relations not as a fixed number, but rather as a multiple of the number of claimed trans- actions per second, to reflect that a larger rate of transaction execution is likely to be correlated with a larger number of accounts.
 The performance metric is throughput, expressed as **transactions per second** (**TPS)**.
 When its performance is measured, the system must provide a response time within certain bounds, so that a high throughput cannot be obtained at the cost of very long response times.

-**24.2 Performance Benchmarks 1047**

 Further, for business applications, cost is of great importance.
 Hence, the TPC benchmark also measures performance in terms of **price per TPS**.
 A large system may have a high number of transactions per second, but may be expensive (that is, have a high price per TPS).
 Moreover, a company cannot claim TPC benchmark numbers for its systems _without_ an external audit that ensures that the system faithfully follows the definition of the benchmark, including full support for the ACID properties of transactions.